David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

     s - the slowdown factor.
 This is the number of clock cycles for the output type.

 Output:
-    psched - the scheduled program in the space-time IR that
+    psched - the scheduled program in the space-time IR

 Algorithm:
     // Rewrites From Sequence Language To Space-Time IR: